Departmental Honors Work

 Honors Work may be pursued by any student who is a degree candidate in the College of Arts and Sciences and whose major or program is administered by a department or an administrative committee within the College.

 A student who has completed at least 80 credit hours, but has not yet entered upon the work of the last two semesters, and who has a cumulative grade point average of at least 3.00 and a grade point average in the major of at least 3.50 may apply through the major department or program committee for admission to Honors Work.
 To apply, the student must submit a plan for a major independent project which will be undertaken under the supervision of a member of the major department or program.
 The application form, which requires the student to articulate the independent project briefly, clearly, and with a timetable and modest bibliography, is included in this link:

 Research and Scholarship Opportunities

-The Valparaiso University Celebration of Undergraduate Scholarship is a conference that allows undergraduate students to showcase their creative and/or scholarly work and research in a professional format.
+The Valparaiso University Symposium on Undergraduate Research and Creative Expression is a conference that allows undergraduate students to showcase their creative and/or scholarly work and research in a professional format.

-The Celebration began as the idea of an interdisciplinary group of faculty who attended several national meetings on the role of research in the undergraduate experience of college students.
+The Symposium began as the idea of an interdisciplinary group of faculty who attended several national meetings on the role of research in the undergraduate experience of college students.
 Several universities and national groups currently offer conferences for undergraduate students to present research, and it was felt that there should be an opportunity for VU students to share this work with the campus community.

 Students who have worked on high quality class projects, senior projects and theses, or independent scholarship are encouraged to participate.
-Projects completed or near completion in the Fall Term would be excellent choices for presentation at the Celebration.
+Projects completed or near completion in the Fall Term would be excellent choices for presentation at the Symposium.
 Spring Term projects are also welcome as long as, in your estimation, they are close to completion.